Al Mansoura station

 Al Mansoura station is the current eastern terminus station on the Doha Metro's Green Line.
-It serves the Al Mansoura District and Najma District.
-It is found on Al Mansoura Street in the Fereej Bin Dirham District, to the immediate north of Al Mansoura's northern boundary line.
+It serves the Al Mansoura and Najma districts.
+It is located on Al Mansoura Street in the Fereej Bin Durham District, to the immediate north of Al Mansoura's northern boundary line.

-Metro Link 115 is passing by Al Mansoura Station.
+Al Mansoura Station is served by Metro Link 115.
 Facilities on the premises include restrooms and a prayer room.

 History

-The station was opened to the public on 10 December, 2019 along with the other Green Line stations.
+The station was opened to the public on 10 December 2019, along with the other Green Line stations.

-Station Layout

 Connections

 It is served by bus routes 10, 12 and 757.
-And Metro Link 115 is available from Al Mansoura Station.
+Metro Link 115 is available from Al Mansoura Station.